 There have been several occasions in this blog that I have written about various cycles in American television.
 A cycle is perhaps most simply defined as a trend or fad towards certain types of programming.
 The best example of a cycle may be the one towards Westerns in the Fifties.
 This cycle began in 1955 with the success of such series as Gunsmoke and The Life and Legend of Wyatt Earp.
 It lasted until 1960, a full five years.
 There were times during the Western cycle when there was a Western on one of the networks every night--often more than one.
 A more recent example of a television cycle is the one towards police procedurals that began with the success of CSI: Crime Scene Investigation.
 Starting in 2000, it seems to me that the police procedural cycle is only just now coming to an end.

 Of course, not all cycles last as long as either the Western cycle or police procedural cycle.
 Many only last two to three years.
 And then there are those cycles that never really begin.
-Such with jungle adventure series in the Sixties.
+Such was the case with jungle adventure series in the Sixties.
 Within a two year period three different shows (four if one counts a Saturday morning cartoon) set in the jungle debuted on American television.
 Only one of these series saw any real success and, perhaps as a result, a cycle towards jungle adventures never got off the ground.

 The success of Ramar of the Jungle may have led to two more jungle adventure series, both airing in the 1955-1956 season.
 Jungle Jim was based on the comic strip of the same name, upon which the movie series starring former Tarzan, Johnny Weismuller, was also based.
 The TV series did not see the success of either the comic strip or the movie series and lasted only one season.
 The other jungle adventure show to debut that season also lasted only one year, but it is somewhat better remembered.
 Sheena, Queen of the Jungle was based on the comic book character of the same name, created by the legendary Will Eisner and S.M.
 "Jerry" Iger.
 Irish McCalla played the lead role, admitting, "I couldn't act, but I could swing through the trees."
 While the series only lasted one season in first run, it has been remembered ever since, if for no other reason than McCalla's statuesque form and her somewhat scanty (for the era) costume.

 The jungle adventure shows of the Fifties were made primarily for a juvenile audience and would probably appear very unsophisticated to the eyes of modern viewers.
-Not only were they shot on budgets even smaller than many of the jungle adventure movies that preceded them, not only was the acting and writing often less than desirable, but the sort of colonial attitudes and racism that would very slowly fade from view in the late Twentieth century.
+Not only were they shot on budgets even smaller than many of the jungle adventure movies that preceded them, not only was the acting and writing often less than desirable, but they featured the sort of colonial attitudes and racism that would very slowly fade from view in the late Twentieth century.

 Indeed, there was very little of the sort of colonial attitudes that permeated the Fifties jungle adventure shows to be found in their counterparts in the Sixties.
 The Sixties jungle adventure series were a bit more sophisticated.
 In fact, they were made to appeal to adults as well as children.
 Regardless, they saw very little success.
 In fact, even the king of the jungle adventure genre, Tarzan could not master the Nielsen ratings.